jeromkiller/HideAndSeekTracker/README.md

 ### Tracking players

-After the rules have been setup and the names of all participating players have been entered you can switch over to the 'Game' tab.
+After the rules have been set up and the names of all participating players have been entered you can switch over to the 'Game' tab.

 It's your job to stand in the capture area to track the players entering.